Assess Your Current State and Holistically Review Your Business

 - Interweave training and service recommendations in the business areas that your company has an opportunity to address

-- Develop the roadmap and implementation suggestions with the idea that they will be relatively "timeless solutions" and will help guide your company when your organization is ready to address each functional area.
-For this reason, we think your time investment into the evaluation process is well worth it as the Evaluation will retain its relevancy over time and can serve as a continuous improvement guide.
+- Develop the roadmap and implementation suggestions with the idea that they will be relatively "timeless solutions" and help guide your company when your organization is ready to address each functional area.
+For this reason, we think your time investment into the evaluation process is well worth it, as the Evaluation will retain its relevancy over time and can serve as a continuous improvement guide.

 Business Evaluation Process